Chapter 21: Strange Sensations

 "Not just Aryam.
 Rajan Aryam he was!
 Could this Senapati be more complicated than I predicted?"

-The silvery haired woman looked like a powerful warrior.
-And the woman who had earlier come dressed in her nightmare in mahogany, she called the lady as mother, and quite despicable felt the thread that connected the two.
+The silvery haired woman appeared to be a powerful warrior.
+And the woman who had earlier come dressed in her nightmare in mahogany, she called that lady mother, and quite despicable felt the thread which connected the two.
 Thus, this Ranavato, the name she had got to know from her previous nightmare had been her mother.

 Ishvara shuddered.
 The people of Gandhar had said she was born of a veshya named Bhagvati.